DB001036 C-4M321: Table <TABLE NAME> definition/DB out of sync

 Resolution

-When the SQL commands are issued you will CONNECT TO a DBNAME that contains both the SQL catalog segment (where the definitions reside) and the SQL data segment.
-Make sure both are pointing to the correct Catalog and Data areas/files.
+When the SQL commands are issued, a CONNECT TO a DBNAME must be performed, that contains both the SQL catalog segment (where the definitions reside) and the SQL data segment.
+Make sure both are pointing to the correct catalog and data areas/files.

-In one case where this error occurred we saw that the DMCL being used in a local mode IDMSBCF job pointed to DSNs for the wrong Data Area Files.
-When the correct DD/DSNs were added to the JCL to point to the correct Data files that matched the definitions in the Catalog the error did not occur.
-The DMCL File DSNs had to be corrected.
+In one case where this error occurred, it was noted that the DMCL being used in a local mode IDMSBCF job pointed to DSNs for the wrong database files.
+When the correct DD/DSNs were added to the JCL to point to the correct database files that matched the definitions in the catalog, the error did not occur.
+The DMCL file DSNs had to be corrected.

 Additional Information